-Specifically, you want to discover what percentage of your donors from 2013 gave a gift in 2014.
+Specifically, you want to discover what percentage of your donors from 2018 gave a gift in 2019 or so far in 2020.
 Measuring your retention rates each year is hugely important because it’s a critical indicator of weather your fundraising is improving… or not.

 Here’s a quick reminder of how to calculate your own retention rates:

 - From your database, query unique donors in 2013.
 Count each donor only once.

 - Query donors who gave in both 2013 AND 2014.

 - Take your answer from #2 and divide by your answer to #1; multiply by 100.
 Add a % sign.